Volunteer Opportunities

 Larimer Campus:

-- Orientation – Following registration and the completion of all required paperwork, prospective volunteers will attend an in-person orientation at our Larimer Campus to receive a tour of the shelter and animal-handling training.
+- Orientation – Following registration and the completion of all required forms, you will attend an in-person orientation at our Larimer Campus to receive a tour of the shelter and animal handling training.

-- Interview – After attending volunteer orientation, prospective volunteers will be invited to interview within their chosen department to discuss personal goals, daily responsibilities, and whether or not the position is a proper fit for the volunteer, depending on availability and interests.
+- Interview – After attending volunteer orientation, you will be invited to interview within your chosen department to discuss personal goals, daily responsibilities, and whether or not the position is a proper fit for you, depending on availability and interests.

-- Training – Each position has specific training requirements that are reviewed with volunteers during their interview.
+- Training – Each position has specific training requirements that are reviewed with you during your interview.
 Safety is our top priority, so we want to ensure that volunteers are well-trained and feel comfortable in their chosen roles.

 Weld Campus:

-- Orientation – Following registration and the completion of all required paperwork, the Volunteer Coordinator will reach out to schedule your orientation day, where you will receive a tour of the shelter and to schedule hands-on training.
+- Orientation – Following registration and the completion of all required forms, the Volunteer Coordinator will reach out to schedule your orientation day, where you will receive a tour of the shelter and train on cleaning and preparing enrichment.

 Register For Onboarding